aaksham/frozenlake/README.md

 ##
 ### Running a random policy

-See example.py for an example of how to run a random policy on the domain.
+example.py has an example of how to run a random policy on the domain.

+#Value Iteration
+The optimal policies for the different environments is in the <environment>.py files.